 - What was your major in college?

-- What types of jobs have you had?
+- At which types of jobs have you worked?

 - What have you enjoyed most about each job?